What Are The Tax Filing Requirements of a Partnership?

-For individual partners, Schedule K-1 must be filed on Form 1040, due April 15th, but can be extended until October 15th.
+For individual partners, Schedule K-1 must be filed on Form 1040, due April 15th.
+This can also be extended until October 15th.

 Related Issues & Tips

-If you raise capital from limited partners (i.e. a syndication or fund) it is in your best interest to keep very clean records so your tax preparer can file Form 1065 and issue K-1s to those limited partners prior to the April 15th filing deadline for individuals (Form 1040).
+If you raise capital from Limited Partners (i.e. a syndication or fund), it is in your best interest to keep very clean records.
+This will help your tax preparer file Form 1065 and issue K-1s to those Limited Partners prior to the April 15th filing deadline for individuals.

 This is a good investor relations practice that will keep your investors from continually asking for their K-1, make your company look professional, and increase the likelihood of receiving repeat investments and referrals from your current investors.

-Since the partnership pays no tax, individuals will pay the 15.3% self-employment tax if applicable.
+Since the partnership itself pays no tax, individuals will pay the 15.3% self-employment tax if applicable.

 The Bottom Line

-Even though partnerships do not pay income tax at the partnership level, they are still required to file Form 1065 due on March 15th of each year.
+Even though partnerships do not pay income tax at the partnership level, they are still required to file Form 1065 by March 15th of each year.